-9. COPIER LEASE:
+9. COPIER LEASE AND SUBSCRIPTION:

-At the commencement of a lease, the Academy initially measures the lease liability at the present value of payments expected to be made during the lease term.
-The Academy recognizes a lease liability and an intangible right-to-use lease asset (leased asset) in the financial statements.
+At the commencement of a lease or subscription-based IT arrangement, the Academy initially measures the lease or subscription liability at the present value of payments expected to be made during the lease or subscription term.
+The Academy recognizes a lease or SBITA liability and an intangible right-to-use lease or subscription asset in the financial statements.
 On January 11, 2022, the Academy entered into a noncancellable five-year lease agreement for the use of copier equipment.
 The lease agreement requires 60 monthly payments of \$356 with a discount rate of 3.00%.
+On July 1, 2023, the Academy entered into a subscription agreement for the use of training software.
+The agreement requires two annual payments of \$19,500 and \$24,000, which reflects an increase in the number of users, with a discount rate of 4.40%.